Self-Organising Memristive Networks as Physical Learning Systems: Brain-like dynamics in SOMNs

+The dominant microscopic conduction mechanisms in NP networks can differ from those in NW networks.
+In the most widely studied NP systems, notably Sn NP networks measured in vacuum, there is currently no evidence that electrochemical ionic transport plays a role \cite{bose2017stable,Mallinson2019}; instead, conductance is generally consistent with field-driven atomic rearrangements in nanogaps that modulate tunnelling and can evolve into filamentary bridges under stronger driving.
+Au discontinuous films exhibit closely related field-driven nanogap/filament dynamics both in air and in vacuum \cite{Bose2022}.
+These physical mechanisms are in contrast to electrochemical mechanisms that are responsible for the similar effects with NW-based SOMNs \cite{Carstens2022}.
+For example, quantum conductance effects have also been observed in NP-based SOMNs \cite{Sattar2013}.

-The memristive mechanism {in NP networks} is the following: under an external electrical bias, the strong electric field in the gaps between NPs causes surface atoms to move \cite{olsen2012surface}.
-At low electric fields this force creates hillocks on the surface of NPs that reduce the gap size, thus modulating the tunneling current \cite{mallinson2023reservoir}.
-At high electric fields (or if the field is applied for a long time) the hillocks extend all the way across the gaps and form filaments \cite{Sattar2013}.
-Once the bias is removed, the hillocks/filaments relax back due to interfacial energy minimisation.
+The memristive mechanism {in NP networks} is described as follows: under an external electrical bias, the strong electric field in the gaps between NPs causes surface atoms to move \cite{olsen2012surface}.
+At low electric fields, this force creates ``hillocks" on the surface of NPs that reduce the gap size, thus modulating the tunneling current \cite{mallinson2023reservoir}.
+At high electric fields (or if the field is applied for a long time), the hillocks extend all the way across the gaps and form filaments \cite{Sattar2013}.
+Once the bias is removed, the hillocks relax back due to interfacial energy minimisation, {while filaments break due to electromigration effects \cite{Sattar2013}}.
 The filament formation and breaking processes can be characterised as neuron-like integrate-and-fire mechanisms\cite{Pike2020} and timescales are typically in the microseconds range \cite{Acharya2021}.
-Filament formation / breaking leads to well-defined changes in conductance i.e. switching events.
-When one gap switches it causes a redistribution of voltage and current across the network, leading to avalanches of events that resemble those observed in biological neural networks \cite{Srinivasa2015,Munoz2018} (cf. sec.~\ref{sec:crit1}).
+Filament formation / breaking leads to well-defined changes in conductance i.e., switching events.
+When one gap switches, it causes a redistribution of voltage and current across the network, leading to avalanches of events that resemble those observed in biological neural networks \cite{Srinivasa2015,Munoz2018} (cf. sec.~\ref{sec:crit1}).

-The proof that the transport is localized into atomic-scale filaments is given by quantum conductance effects, where conductance states are observed in multiples of the fundamental quantum of conductance G\textsubscript{0}= 2e\textsuperscript{2}/h\cite{Sattar2013}.
-Note that quantum conductance effects have also been observed in single NWs \cite{milano2024electrochemical} and in NW networks \cite{manning2018emergence}, as a consequence of the nearly atomic scale of memristive conducting filaments \cite{milano2022quantum}.
-Note that, as described below, the low field hillock and high field filament modes are useful for different kinds of computation \cite{Mallinson_2023, mallinson2023reservoir, Mallinson2024,Heywood2024,Studholme2023,Studholme2024, Studholme2025}.